 ICGC Executive Board

 The Executive Board is the oversight and advocacy body with responsibility for upholding the goals and mission of ICGC ARGO.
-The Executive committee oversees the progress of ICGC ARGO and suggests actions to be taken to help ensure that ICGC-ARGO follows its mission as outlined in this policy document, while allowing enough flexibility to adapt to the evolving landscape of research, clinical practice, technology advancements and patient engagement.
+The Executive Board oversees the progress of ICGC ARGO and suggests actions to be taken to help ensure that ICGC ARGO follows its mission as outlined in this policy document, while allowing enough flexibility to adapt to the evolving landscape of research, clinical practice, technology advancements and patient engagement.

 Specifically, the Executive will:

-- Review and confirm nominations for new Members and member projects and programmes
+- Review and confirm nominations for new Members and member projects and programs

 - Work closely with the Management Committee through the receipt and approval of activity reports and by responding to requests and providing comment and advice as appropriate

-- Monitor progress, data quality, and data accessibility, including ongoing assessment of current projects and programmes participating in ARGO and recommend appropriate actions to be taken
+- Monitor progress, data quality, and data accessibility, including ongoing assessment of current projects and programs participating in ARGO and recommend appropriate actions to be taken

 - Approve the recruitment of consultants or establish expert committees on issues related to science, law, intellectual property, ethics, funding, communications, etc